MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Experiments

+In this section, we report the memory scalability in Table~\ref{tb:memory}.
 The MaskPro method, due to its linear probability modeling, almost does not cause memory growth as the (N:M) ratio scales.
 When training the (4:8)-sparsity on DeepSeek-7B model, MaskLLM has encountered OOM (Out of Memory) on 8$\times$ A100~($>$640G).
 In contrast, MaskPro can achieve the expansion with almost no additional memory overhead.